Cover image by Purrweb UI

 Wi-Fi | 10- to 100-meter connectivity range, affordable & widely-used. | |||

-Bluetooth | There are options with 1, 10, and 100 meters of connectivity range, high data exchange speed & decent security level, low costs | |||
+Bluetooth | There are options with 1, 10, and 100 meters of connectivity range; high data exchange speed & decent security level, low costs | |||

-LPWAN | A large range of up to 40 kilometers (or even more), data transferring speed, and energy consumption are low, widely used in agriculture, urban development, transporting, etc. | |||
+LPWAN | A large range of up to 40 kilometers (or even more); data transferring speed and energy consumption are low, widely used in agriculture, urban development, transporting, etc. | |||

 Ethernet | Controls the transferring of data via the Local Area Network (LAN), must be physically connected to the devices by using cables; high speed of data down- & uploading | |||

-RFID | Consists of readers, tags, and application, is enabled by attaching tags to objects, don’t require line-of-site so many signals can be read remotely from different places | |||
+RFID | Consists of readers, tags and applications; is enabled by attaching tags to objects, doesn’t require line-of-site so many signals can be read remotely from different places | |||

 Cellular | The widest bandwidth among all protocols, high energy consumption, may not be a good option for remote use of battery-powered networks | |||

-ZigBee & Other Mesh Protocols | Low current and intermediate power consumption, 100-meter connectivity range. | |||
+ZigBee & Other Mesh Protocols | Low current and intermediate power consumption; 100-meter connectivity range; simple in use, resistant to unauthorized readings and data exchange errors, scalable, with a big number of nodes possible to place | |||

-MQTT | For battery-powered devices, low energy consumption, easy-to-use, operation over wireless networks, minimum bandwidth use | |||
+MQTT | For battery-powered devices; low energy consumption, easy-to-use, operation over wireless networks, minimum bandwidth use | |||

 DDS | Designed for real-time M2M communication, scalable & fast data exchange. | |||